 We’re recruiting for our future and have positions for graduates, interns and apprentices across our business.
 We were awarded the top employer in aerospace at the School Leavers Awards 2020 and placed 20th in the top 150 employers of apprentices in the UK.

-All of our graduates, apprentices and interns get opportunities to attend events, to go on site visits, take part in development days and can be mentored by other employees.
+All of our graduates, apprentices and interns get opportunities to attend events, to go on site visits, take part in development days and be part of an early careers community.
 By getting diverse experience and building a strong network, we want you to get as much out of your time with us as you can.

 Our apprenticeship programme

-We currently have over 40 apprentices at various sites around the UK, working across three disciplines:
+We currently have over 50 apprentices at various sites around the UK, working across four disciplines:

 During the apprenticeship you will be trained in all disciplines of machining, including milling and turning along with general hand fitting skills.
 A range of cutting edge equipment is used to produce parts, including operating complex machines.